'Treated like a robber': Najib slams police raids and vows to fight on

 “We don't know.
 Maybe he made a mistake.
 Maybe it wasn't his fault,” she added.

-Another resident who declined to be named refuses to believe that her MP would have committed a crime.
+Another resident, who wanted to be known only as Rohayu, refuses to believe that her MP committed a crime.
 Commenting on the luxury items that have been confiscated by the police during the recent raids, she said: “He is a son of a former prime minister.
 So the wealth could have come from his parents.
 He’s from a rich family.”

 When Najib spoke, a few supporters tried to hold back tears as they listened to their leader.
 He consoled them and urged them to trust UMNO in its “holy and noble struggle”.

 “Don't feel down.
 If you want to cry when you see me, it's all right.
-It's also OK if you want to hug me,” UMNO’s Pekan division chief told the audience.
+It's also okay if you want to hug me,” UMNO’s Pekan division chief told the audience.

 “Be confident in UMNO's struggle.
 We must keep fighting.
 We're in a tough situation but remember, our struggle is holy and noble.
 One day the people will realise, the youth will realise, that our struggle is real, for our nation and religion.”